Skip to Content

 Picture of carrots

-It is said that root crops, especially biennial and perennial, grow well while the moon is waning.
-When the moon is full, one should consider planting root crops such as potatoes, turnips, onions, carrots, and beets.
+Root crops, especially biennial and perennial, are said to grow well while the Moon is waning.
+When the Moon is full, one should consider planting root crops such as potatoes, turnips, onions, carrots, and beets.

 This is when the moonlight decreases each night, promoting roots, tubers, and bulbs in plants.
 However, planting during the last quarter phase should be avoided.
 This time can enhance soil quality, weeding, composting, and mulching.